AUCompBio-Fall25/HeyDay_Haynes/README.md

 fi
 ```

 This part of the script uses the variable previously set of which college the student is a part of at Auburn to give them the name of a notable Auburn person that was in their same college using grep to search for that pattern.
+This pattern is also used to give the student information about a notable Auburn tiger associated with their favorite Auburn sport.

 ```
 echo "A Notable Auburn Tiger from the college of $college:" notable_tiger=$(grep -i "$college" auburn_notables.txt | head -1)